Cost of Solar Panels in New Hampshire (2026)

 Solar panel installation cost factors in New Hampshire

-The equipment — solar panels, inverters, mounting hardware and other electrical accessories — is typically the largest portion of your overall total costs (approximately 25% to 50%).
-Labor, which includes planning, preparing and connecting your system to the grid, accounts for 10% to 30%.
-Local permits and fees are a small part of your overall costs.
+The equipment — panels, inverters, mounting hardware and other electrical accessories — is typically the largest portion of your overall solar costs (approximately 25% to 50%).

-- Solar batteries: A battery stores energy for later use.
-It’s a must if you want real energy independence, and they sometimes cost as much as the panels.
+• Solar batteries: Solar batteries store energy for later use and can be especially helpful if you want backup power or greater energy independence.
 Prices often depend on the battery’s storage capacity, lifespan, brand and other factors.
 Expect to pay between $7,000 and $18,000, though some cost $30,000 or more.

-- Monitoring system: Some companies include a solar monitoring system to track how much energy your system produces and if there are any problems.
-If not, you can get one for $80 to $400.
+• Monitoring system: Some companies include a solar monitoring system to track energy production and identify potential issues.
+If not, you can buy a standalone system for $80 to $400.

 Size of your system